muxa/hubitat/apps/scene-switch/README.md

 Usage example:

-* Use a downstairs switch (dummy switch, not controlling any light) to be able to switch off all lights upstairs, and turn on only a sybset of those lights
+* Use a downstairs switch (dummy switch, not wired to any light) to be able to switch off all lights upstairs, and turn on only a subset of those lights

 ## App Installation